Learning Centre

 Any company can go through the ALP assessment process to be registered as an ALSP.
 The requester would need to demonstrate the ability to perform locates and satisfy all safety, quality, and technical requirements as determined by the consortium of infrastructure owners.
 Registration approval is not guaranteed.
 More details on the ALSP assessment process can be found here.

 The ALP Program is operated by a consortium of infrastructure owners so a decision about who can participate is made between the consortium and interested infrastructure owners.
+Additional information can be found here.
 Send a request to participate in the ALP to [email protected] and USP will put you in contact with a consortium representative.

 The Alternate Locate Service Provider (ALSP) registration process is open to any locate service provider, contractor, or employer who wishes to participate and meets the minimum registration requirements.
 Your company will be assessed against standard registration assessment criteria operated by a consortium of infrastructure owners.
 While any company can request registration, there is no guarantee that you will be approved for registration.
 Prior to requesting assessment, it is recommended that you review the ALSP Preparation Guide and also review your capabilities against the assessment criteria.